MoserMichael/openshift-memusage/MEM.md

 large allocations call [largeAlloc](https://github.com/golang/go/blob/master/src/runtime/malloc.go) they allocate a number of pages that fit the allocation size, where a page size is 8192 bytes long (constant _PageSize) ; a large allocation can therefore waste up to 8k-1 bytes hat remains in the last memory page.

-In order to allocate a consecutive number of pages it then turns to [mpheap alloc](https://github.com/golang/go/blob/master/src/runtime/mheap.go) ; this function then switches the stack to the system stack in order to do that allocation in [mheap allocSpan](https://github.com/golang/go/blob/master/src/runtime/mheap.go)
+In order to allocate a consecutive number of pages it then turns to [mpheap alloc](https://github.com/golang/go/blob/master/src/runtime/mheap.go) ; this function then switches the stack to the system stack in order to do that allocation in [mheap allocSpan](https://github.com/golang/go/blob/master/src/runtime/mheap.go) In any event a lock has to be obtained as there is one heap instance maintained for this purpose.